Microsoft-Web/WebCampTrainingKit/HOL/AspNetWebApiSpa/README.md

 	````

 <a name="Ex1Task3" />
-#### Task 3 – Running the Solution ####
+#### Task 3 - Running the Solution ####

 In this task you will verify that the Web API service you built in the previous task is working as expected.
-You will use the Internet Explorer **F12 Developer Tools** to capture the network traffic and inspect the full response from the Web API service.
+You will use the Internet Explorer **F12 Developer Tools** to capture the network traffic and inspect the full response from the API service.

 > **Note:** Make sure that **Internet Explorer** is selected in the **Start** button located on the Visual Studio toolbar.
 >